Adams' catalyst: Uses

 Adams' catalyst is used for many applications.
 It has shown to be valuable for hydrogenation, hydrogenolysis, dehydrogenation, and oxidation reactions.
 During the reaction, platinum metal (platinum black) is formed which has been cited to be the active catalyst.
 Hydrogenation occurs with syn stereochemistry when used on an alkyne resulting in a cis-alkene.
 Some of the most important transformations include the hydrogenation of ketones to alcohols or ethers (the latter product forming in the presence of alcohols and acids) and the reduction of nitro compounds to amines.
-However, reductions of alkenes can be performed with Adam's catalyst in the presence of nitro groups without reducing the nitro group.
+However, reductions of alkenes can be performed with Adams' catalyst in the presence of nitro groups without reducing the nitro group.
 When reducing nitro compounds to amines, platinum catalysts are preferred over palladium catalysts to minimize hydrogenolysis.
 The catalyst is also used for the hydrogenolysis of phenyl phosphate esters, a reaction that does not occur with palladium catalysts.
 The pH of the solvent significantly affects the reaction course, and reactions of the catalyst are often enhanced by conducting the reduction in neat acetic acid, or solutions of acetic acid in other solvents.